wyz3r0/MiLightController/README.md

 # MiLight / LimitlessLED controller

-A Python api to find MiLight wifi-bridges and controll the LED lighting system using v6 protocol.
+A Python API with buildin CLI for controlling MiLight / LimitlessLED

 ## Description